gwmatthews/course-files/README.md

 # Course files

-Various files used in courses I teach.
+Various files used in a course called "Science or Superstition."

 Feel free to use.